datastax/spark-cassandra-connector/doc/14_data_frames.md

 +-----+-----+-----+
 ```

-The example schema has a clustering key of "word" so we can pushdown filters on that column to C*.
+The example schema has a clustering key of "word" so we can pushdown filters on that column to Cassandra.
 We
 do this by applying a normal DataFrame filter.
 The connector will automatically determine that the
 filter can be pushed down and will add it to `pushdown filters`.
 All of the elements of
-`pushdown filters` will be automatically added to the CQL requests made to C* for the
+`pushdown filters` will be automatically added to the CQL requests made to Cassandra for the
 data from this table.
-The subsequent call will then only serialize data from C* which passes the filter,
+The subsequent call will then only serialize data from Cassandra which passes the filter,
-reducing the load on C*.
+reducing the load on Cassandra.

 ```scala
 val dfWithPushdown = df.filter(df("word") > "ham")